Kong/docs.konghq.com/app/konnect/updates.md

 **Gateway 3.5 Support**
 : {{site.konnect_short_name}} now supports the latest Gateway release version of 3.5 including all [Konnect-compatible plugins](/konnect/compatibility/#plugin-compatibility) and now supports Azure key vault for [Secrets Manager](/konnect/gateway-manager/configuration/vaults/).

-**Developer Portal**
+**Developer-Managed Scopes for Dev Portal**
-Konnect customers using Auth0 DCR for their Developer Portal can now extend _their_ customers more fine grained control over their 3rd party applications' permissions.
-Developers can now configure unique scopes and permissions for each Auth0 DCR application they create, allowing them to set more fine grained permissions for each of their target audiences.
+You can now give your customers more control over 3rd party application permissions using Auth0 DCR developer-managed scopes for Dev Portal.
+Developers can now configure unique scopes and permissions for each Auth0 DCR application they create, allowing them to set more fine-grained permissions for each of their target audiences.

 ## October 2023
 **Portal Management API**